Authentication Flow

 • ForbiddenError with error name INCORRECT_ACCOUNT if the account can’t be deleted because it has the ROOT role

-Partial Update Service Account
+Create Service Account Key

 Note